 Even though much has changed since 1976, David Weekley's Purpose has never varied: Building Dreams, Enhancing Lives.
 This mission extends beyond the lives of their Customers to everyone from Team Members and suppliers to those who have never even heard of the company.
 On any given day, Weekley Team Members can be found raising money and volunteering for a variety of worthy causes.
 David himself gives half of his time and half of his personal income to charities.

-After building homes for more than 90,000 families, some people might think about slowing down, not David.
+After building homes for more than 100,000 families, some people might think about slowing down, but not David.
 He's having too much fun.